-In addition to the on-site personnel listed above there will be other personnel that will visit the camp periodically such as DevEx Perth-based geology and environmental staff.
+In addition to the on-site personnel listed above there will be other personnel that will visit the camp periodically such as DevEx Perth-based geology staff and environmental consultants.

 During the wet season the workforce at Nabarlek Camp will be smaller with a maximum of six people.
-Personnel will include two DevEx field assistants with the remainder being contract tree planters, weed sprayers and a supervisor.
+Personnel will include DevEx field assistants, geologists and contract personnel